RamireddyPradeep/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

    :keywords: PCIe, PCIe atomics, atomics, AMD, ROCm

 *****************************************************************************
-How ROCm Uses PCIe Atomics
+How ROCm uses PCIe atomics
 *****************************************************************************
 AMD ROCm is an extension of the Heterogeneous System Architecture (HSA).
 To meet the requirement of an HSA-compliant system, ROCm must support queuing model, memory model, signaling, and synchronization protocols.
 To learn more about the requirement of HSA-compliant system, see
 `HSA Platform System Architecture Specification <http://hsafoundation.com/wp-content/uploads/2021/02/HSA-SysArch-1.2.pdf>`_.

 When memory operations like queuing, signaling, and synchronization needs to be performed across multiple CPUs and GPUs agents, platform atomics are required.
 Platform atomics ensures that atomic operations run synchronously without any interruption and conflict across multiple shared resources.
 Learn how platform atomics are supported in ROCm by Peripheral Component Interconnect Express 3.0 (PCIe™ 3.0).

-Usage of Platform Atomics in ROCm
+Usage of platform atomics in ROCm
 =====================================

 Platform atomics are the set of atomic operations that performs Read Modify Write (RMW) actions across multiple processor, devices, and memory location synchronously without any interruption.
 Platform atomics used in ROCm are: